Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Michigan State's games this season have gone over 54 points five of eight times.

-- Michigan State has combined with its opponents to score more than 54 points in five of eight games this season.
+- Purdue has not yet combined with its opponents to score more than 54 points in a game this season.

-- Purdue's games have yet to go over 54 points this season.

-- The combined points per game average of the two teams, 57.5, is 3.5 points more than Saturday's over/under.
+- Saturday's over/under is 3.5 points lower than the two team's combined 57.5 points per game average.

-- This contest's total is 16.4 points greater than the 37.6 these two squads combine to surrender per game this season.
+- This contest's over/under is 16.4 points above the 37.6 these two squads combine to surrender per game this season.

-- The Spartans and their opponents score an average of 53 points per game, one fewer than Saturday's total.
+- Spartans games have an average total of 53 points this season, one fewer than Saturday's over/under.

-- The 54 over/under in this game is 1.7 points higher than the 52.3 average total in Boilermakers games this season.
+- The 54 total in this game is 1.7 points higher than the 52.3 average total in Boilermakers games this season.

 Michigan State Stats and Trends

-- This season, the Spartans have an ATS record of 3-1-1 in their five games as a favorite of 3 points or more.

-- Michigan State's games this year have gone over the total in four out of eight opportunities (50%).
+- Michigan State's games this year have gone over the point total four times in eight opportunities (50%).

 - Michigan State is 6-1-1 against the spread and 8-0 overall this season when the team scores more than 17.1 points.